Alternative Crops in Double-Crop Systems for Missouri

 Variable and fixed costs were considered in determining costs of production for ten double-crop systems (Table 2).
 Since current regulations limit pest control options for alternative crops, estimated weed control costs among the double crops varied.
 No herbicides are labeled for use in amaranth and buckwheat.
 Some herbicides are labeled for use on soybean, sunflower and pearl millet; costs for one application of a preemergent or postemergent labeled herbicide were assigned to these crops.
 Herbicide application costs were taken from experience in the two-year study.
 Because several insect pests are known to cause significant damage to double-crop sunflower in Missouri, one application of insecticide was assigned to this crop.

+Table 2.
 Variable and fixed cost estimates per acre for two winter crops and five double crops.

 |Variable costs (dollars per acre)|

 |Machinery fuel, oil, repair||18.00||18.00||22.00||22.00||22.00||18.25||22.00|

 |Fixed costs (dollars per acre)|